-So here you'll find all you need to know about surviving in the summer months, suggestions for things to do and tips for how to keep cool in the heat.
+So here you'll find all you need to know about surviving in the summer months, suggestions for things to do and tips for how to keep cool in the summer heat.

 June is generally very warm but July and August are definitely the height of the summer months, with the heat often carrying through into mid-September.
 Even October can stay quite warm as Rome's autumn climate is fairly temperate.

 After August these figures can fall a little but it will remain around the 27°C, 80°F, mark for a large part of September.

 There's generally very little rain during these months, although there is the chance of an odd squall which lasts a very short time and cools the air.

 It may be hard to foresee this when you're shivering in the winter months, but Rome's summer climate is so hot that you'll find yourself welcoming the rain if it comes!